 “I just don’t like digital, computer generated art.
 All of it I’ve seen comes across as kitschy and more for a teenage crowd…I stand by what I said.
 The camera or computer (machine) makes the image.” ~ James Celano (traditional oil painter of nudes and still lifes).

-None of their above are really directed at me, though they were said to me.
+None of their above are truly directed at me, though they were said to very directly.
 They apply to ALL artists working with computers, and I am merely no exception.
 They are preconceived notions and foregone conclusions these people held before they saw any of my work, and they refuse to budge.
 They are not the only ones, friends and artists have given me the unsolicited helpful advice to give up the computer.

 If I try to get them to waver, they just get more dogmatic.
 I hesitate to give their views attention they don’t deserve, and I’m sick of the combativeness and adversarial nature of their stances, but periodically I feel compelled to dispel some of the widespread, mindless prejudice against any and all art created using a computer.
 I thought of not using their names, and quotes, but if I don’t than people may not believe how strident the anti-digital art paradigm is.

 The art world, and artists are too damned competitive.
 Frequently, when looking at the art of other artists, or other styles or mediums, artists look for some, any excuse for invalidating the art in question.
 I think this competitive cancer has its roots in the rhetoric surrounding contemporary art, conceptual art in particular, and has its genesis in Duchamp’s “Fountain”.
 The fountain is credited with rendering traditional art practices, and painting in general redundant.
 The blow back from traditional artists is that conceptual art is not art at all, and utter bullshit.
 Each camp has its rhetoric by which it categorically invalidates whole genres of art, sight unseen.